 The sessions and timings can be tailored, and I can identify additional speakers if there are particular topics that the participants would like to cover – anything from building confidence to social media for small businesses.

-I’m now taking bookings for 2019/20.
+I’m now taking bookings for 2020/21.
 If you work for a university or community organisation and your students or neighbours would like to explore routes into freelancing, please get in touch.
 You organise the venue, marketing and catering – I’ll do everything else.
 Alternatively, sessions can be run virtually.